-This article was written and produced by Margaret Lally, The Bonadio Group.
+This article was written and produced by Margaret Lally, Healthcare Consulting Manager at The Bonadio Group.
 Looking to get in touch with Margaret?
 Reach out today: email@example.com.

 New Round of Funding for Skilled Nursing Facilities